acien101/STBPackets/readme.md

 ## Structure of the packets

 This packets are a simpler version of CCSDS packets, taking some useful structures.
+It is understood that the most significant bit is transmitted first.
+Bit 0 is refered to the Most Significant Bit.

 Header structure:
 * TYPE - 1 Bit - Defines if is 0 Telemetry, or 1 Telecommand.